 Ever since then, I told myself that I wouldn’t let any other couples feel the way I felt.
 You shouldn’t ever have to feel like your day is something you want to “get over with.”
 This day should be fun, and it should most definitely feel like YOU.
 There’s nothing I’m more passionate about than helping you have that day: your wedding, your way.
 Together we can start a movement and redefine elopements.

-We’ve been lucky enough to have had our photography work featured and published internationally, from wedding publications to various feature pages and brands.
-Here’s a quick list of some of the awesome places our work has been showcased:
+I’ve been lucky enough to have had my photography work featured and published internationally, from wedding publications to various feature pages and brands.
+Here’s a quick list of some of the awesome places my work has been showcased:

 Not everyone loves tradition, but that doesn’t make your adventure wedding or elopement any less important.